SIMEXP/Data2Bids/README.md

 ## Usage

-If you have your configuration file `config.json` in the directory `myFmriData` where your data is just use:
+If you have your configuration file `config.json` in the directory `myFmriData` where your data is just do:

 ```
 cd myFmriData